Connect with us

 The Japanese contractor undertaking the dualling of Ngong Road has been praised by Nairobi residents, who are particularly wowed by the quality of work and meticulous execution of the project.

-World Kaihatsu Kogyo (WKK), which is currently finalising work on phase one of the Ngong Road dualling project, has been praised for the manner in which it has put together the road that seeks to decongest the city.
+World Kaihatsu Kogyo (WKK), which is currently finalising work on phase one of the Ngong Road dualling project, has been praised for how it has put together the road that seeks to decongest the city.

 “Kudos, Japanese!
-Despite taking long, you have built a high quality road that meets international standards,” Claire Kariuki wrote on our Facebook page last week.
+Despite taking long, you have built a high-quality road that meets international standards,” Claire Kariuki commented on our Facebook page last week.

 The Sh1.4 billion project runs from the Kenya National Library to Prestige Plaza and has been underway since August 2016, with its completion set for April.

 “Japanese companies are the least corrupt (never heard of them in corruption issues).
-They are great when it comes to technology transfer,” Maslah Adan, a Nairobi resident, told Construction Kenya.
+They are great when it comes to technology transfer,” Maslah Adan, a Nairobi resident, told CK.

 In what appears to be a reward for great workmanship, the company was on January 25 awarded a Sh2.3 billion tender to undertake phase two of the project – running from Prestige Plaza to Dagoretti Corner.